JoeLumbley/Animation-CS/README.md

     }
 }
 ```

-- **`Form1_Resize`**: This event is triggered when the form is resized.
-It adjusts the FPS display and rectangle size, and disposes of the buffer.
+This method is triggered when the form is resized.
+It adjusts the FPS display and rectangle size, and disposes of the buffer if the window is not minimized.

 ### Timer Tick Event